DISHDevEx/napp/napp/traffic_simulator/TRAFFIC_SIMULATOR.md

 ```

 ### Traffic Sim Automator & Process killer Setup
-traffic sim is automated using kubernetes cronjob, below link provides steps on how to setup a cronjob.
+Traffic sim is automated using kubernetes cronjob, below link provides steps on how to setup a cronjob.
 https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/

-traffic sim cronjob needs access to all the pods in the cluster.
+Traffic sim cronjob needs access to all the pods in the cluster.
 Service account, clusterrole and clusterrolebinding objects need to be created to get the required access for the cronjob.

 Run the top 3 commands only once when you are setting up the cronjob's in new cluster.
 ```console